algolab-quantique/pauliarray/documentation/source/tutorials/fermion_to_qubit_mapping.rst

 Fermion to Qubit Mapping
 ========================

 In this tutorial we will see how to map a fermionic Hamiltonian to a qubit Hamiltonian using PauliArray.
-We will also make a comparison with similar tools provided in Qiskit and show that PauliArray accomplish the same task much faster.
+We will also make a comparison with similar tools provided in Qiskit and show that PauliArray accomplishes the same task much faster.

 ---------------------------------
 Fermionic Hamiltonian with Qiskit